 Since the beginning of this year, Google has been in favour of replacing Flash with HTML5, which allows quicker load times, lower power consumption and an overall richer experience.

 Flash had been excluded from Google’s advertising network already, and now everything on Google Chrome will be supported by HTML5.

 At the moment, Flash works behind the scenes to support things like page analytics, which make the processing speed slow and worsens the user experience.

 HyperText Markup Language(5) is used to create websites and media content that is generally very light and fast.

 Up until now, users needed to download a plugin to view the flash content on a webpage.
-HTML5 on the other had works seamlessly without the need of an additional plugin to view content in a richer format.
+HTML5 on the other hand works seamlessly without the need for an additional plugin to view content in a richer format.
 In fact, HTML5 works on smartphones and devices that do not even support Flash.

 Google is also encouraging developers to switch to HTML5 from Flash as it sees a lot of advantages.
 If you’re not happy with this decision from Google, you can definitely switch to other browsers like Opera Mini and Firefox that use Flash by default.